jherax/js-utils/README.md

 ```

 ### fnAddCSS *(path, before)*
 Dynamically add an external stylesheet.
-This method is useful to inject a cascading style sheet resource from an external file, in case that you use some plugins requiring specific css and you don't want to include them inside your main stylesheet.<br>
+This method is useful to inject a cascading style sheet resource from an&nbsp;external file, in case that you use some plugins requiring specific css and you don't want to include them inside&nbsp;your main stylesheet.<br>
 **Returns** `undefined` this method returns nothing.
 * **path:** `String` source of the stylesheet to be added
 * **before:** `String` part of `href` attribute of the element that identifies where the resource will be added.
 This&nbsp;parameter is optional and if it is not specified, the new stylesheet will be appended to `<head>`